leesga8/Alberdle/req.md

   - getKey(key)
     -  get the div's with the id of current position and add content with the letter clicked
     - clicked letter has to go into array 2d array in correct position
 - delete()
   - if delete is clicked, the current position needs to go back one, and the index goes back to an empty string
 - enter()
-     - if enter is clicked, check if it's a complete word, if the guess is correct, call message function?
+    - if enter is clicked, check if it's a complete word, call message function for win or lose?
+    - go to next row if guess is wrong
+- createMessage()
+  - creates a p message with the content of the if statement.

+# V.05:
+- addingColor() for correct/incorrect letters
+  - get all children of the current row
+    - if that child equals to the letter, color is green
+    - if child is in the answer, color is yellow
+    - else child color is grey

 # EndGame
 - provide 5 char words as guesses